Understanding PQLs, EQLs, and the Power of Dual Scoring in Lead Qualification

 Automated Fit Scoring:

-The tool automatically segments users based on your predefined ICP criteria.
+This AI tool automatically segments users based on your predefined ICP criteria.
 As soon as a new user comes in, their data is evaluated against your target profile.

 Real-Time Activity Tracking:

-The platform continuously monitors user interactions—whether it’s feature usage, session duration, or login frequency—to keep the activity score up to date.
+The platform continuously monitors user interactions - whether it’s feature usage, session duration, or login frequency - to keep the activity score up to date.

 Instant Dual Scoring:

 By merging the fit and activity scores, the tool immediately identifies which users qualify as high-potential leads (PQLs) or expansion opportunities (EQLs).
-This automation eliminates manual labor and guesswork.
+This AI-based automation eliminates manual labor and guesswork.

 Actionable Workflows: